jweissman/orsino/docs/mm.md

 - **Faerie Charm** (Status effects last 1 extra turn.)<br/>Improve status duration by 1<br/>

 ### Ooze
-_Ooze is a Wandering Aberration from the void, 381 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Ooze is a Guardian Aberration from the void, 462 years old.
+They are of average build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|